SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 Let's understand the problem better.
 We need the following:

-1) A distribution of elements of type `T`
+1) A distribution of elements of type `T`.
+We will be performing `get` and `put` operations using the elements of this distribution.
+The distribution:
-   - It should consist of values (/elements) within the specified range
+   - should consist of values (/elements) within the specified range
-   - It should have some way of defining the repetition of elements (some elements should occur M times, some should occur P times, while some should occur just one time)
+   - should have some way of defining the repetition of elements (some elements should occur M times, some should occur P times, while some should occur just one time)
 2) For each element, perform a `get` operation in the cache
    - This results in measuring the hits and misses
 3) If the element is not present, perform a `put` operation in the cache